fulldev114/DynamicPackageDeliveryApp/README.md

-# DynamicPackageDeliveryApp
+# dpd-app-iOS
-Dynamic Package Delivery App
+Your dpd App for iOS